Carol LaBrie: Biography

 Carol LaBrie was born to Sears LaBrie and Wilda Simien in El Cerrito, California on December 27, 1946.

 Her sister Alice LaBrie Hille was a television producer who was married to radio personality Hal Jackson.

-In 1965, LaBrie was a model on the game show The Price Is Right.

 LaBrie decided to leave her Wall Street secretarial job and relocated to Los Angeles, where she began dancing at the popular nightclub Whiskey-a-Go-Go.
 She had previously taken ballet for seven years.

+In 1965, LaBrie was a model on the game show The Price Is Right.
 In 1967, she was booked as a dancer at the Tropicana in Las Vegas.

 LaBrie gave up her career as a dancer and began modeling again with the assistance of film director Bob Rafelson.
 "He called Nina Blanchard, the top Los Angeles agent, and when she saw me, she said, 'Great, let’s do some pictures.'
 So I got pictures done, and my first job was a TV commercial," she recalled.

-When she went to New York, she met Gilles Raysse, a French producer of TV commercials, through designer Fernando Sanchez.
-Three days after meeting, LaBrie and Raysse were married, and they later had a son.
+When she arrived in New York, she met Gilles Raysse, a French producer of television commercials, through designer Fernando Sanchez.
+Two days after their first meeting at Pamela's Soul Food Restaurant, LaBrie proposed.
+They were married the very next day.
+The couple later had a son.
 On her wedding night, LaBrie flew to Paris for a meeting with designer Yves Saint Laurent.
 He wanted her to become one of his house models but she turned down the offer because that meant she "couldn't do anything else."

-LaBrie appeared in a spread with fellow Black model RoAnne Nesbitt in the February 1969 edition of Vogue magazine.
+LaBrie was featured in a spread with fellow model RoAnne Nesbitt in the February 1969 issue of Vogue magazine.
+She appeared on the cover of the October 1970 issue of Essence magazine.